-Supreme Court votes 6-3 to strike down CDC eviction moratorium
+Supreme Court strikes down CDC eviction moratorium despite delta’s rise

 But the Supreme Court majority wrote: “It strains credulity to believe that this statute grants the CDC the sweeping authority that it asserts.”

-The moratorium did not wipe away rental bills for people who’d fallen behind on payment.
+The moratorium did not wipe away rental bills for people who had fallen behind on payment.
 To address that need, Congress allocated $46.5 billion in emergency rental assistance.
 But the distribution of the money has been painfully slow.

 Technical glitches dogged online systems.
 Landlords and tenants without Internet had even more trouble applying for aid — if they knew about the funding at all.

-The amount of money that’s actually reached people is a fraction of the $46.5 billion appropriated by Congress for emergency aid.
+The amount of money that has actually reached people is a fraction of the $46.5 billion appropriated by Congress for emergency aid.

 Of the $25 billion appropriated in December, state and local programs spent about $5.1 billion between January and the end of July, according to figures released Wednesday by the Treasury Department.
 A March relief package provided the other $21.5 billion.
 About $108 million of that bucket had been spent as of June.

-Last month, nearly $1.7 billion was spent on rent, utilities and missed payments for vulnerable households, according to the Treasury data.
+Last month, nearly $1.7 billion was spent on rent, utilities and missed payments for vulnerable households, according to the Treasury Department data.
 That’s only a slight uptick from the $1.5 billion that was disbursed in June, despite intense pressure on the Biden administration and local officials to ramp up spending before July 31, when the initial CDC moratorium expired .

 The White House implored state and local governments, courts, legal aid organizations and community groups to do all they could to slow-track evictions and keep people in their homes.

-But many housing advocates said the administration took too long to direct so much public attention towards the looming eviction crisis.
-As the delta variant spread and covid cases soared, administration officials scrambled to offer an explanation of how the moratorium would be allowed to expire while so much rental aid was still untapped.
+But many housing advocates said the administration took too long to direct so much public attention toward the looming eviction crisis.
+As the delta variant spread and coronavirus cases soared, administration officials scrambled to offer an explanation of how the moratorium would be allowed to expire while so much rental aid was still untapped.

 With its August order, the CDC aimed to temporarily halt evictions in areas experiencing an increase in coronavirus cases, citing significant transmission of the delta variant.
 The agency said at the time that more than 80 percent of U.S. counties were classified as experiencing substantial or high levels of community transmission.

-It is estimated around 6 million renters remain behind on payments, according to Moody’s.
+It is estimated that about 6 million renters remain behind on payments, according to Moody’s.

 Depending on where they live, tenants may still be protected by state or municipal bans or restrictions on who may be evicted.
 Tenants in at least eight states and D.C. will have some pandemic-related protections through the end of August.
-But those could be threatened as well.
+But those could be threatened, too.

 The Supreme Court earlier this month lifted New York’s pandemic-related ban on residential evictions, siding with a group of landlords who said their rights were being violated.